mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

     derivative = (error – prevError) / responseTime;
     correction = error * kP + derivative * kD;

-Think of this like we’re slowly using the brakes instead of stomping on them.
+Think of this like we're slowly using the brakes instead of stomping on them.
 The derivative helps us smooth out our movements.

 We can also think about this in graphical terms.
 We are finding the slope of the correction